Read the latest information on

 Respect and be aware of laws and regulations established to protect the fruit industry, Australian agriculture, and your region.

 If you suspect a new pest – report it immediately to the Exotic Plant Pest Hotline 1800 084 881.

 Orchard manuals for a number of fruit and nut industries are included in the links below.
-This includes apples and pears, avocados, bananas, cherries, citrus, mangos, papayas and almonds.
-These documents outline the recommended on farm biosecurity practices that aim to reduce the risk of pests.
+This includes apples and pears, avocados, cherries, citrus, mangoes, papayas, summerfruit and almonds.
+These documents outline the recommended on-farm biosecurity practices that aim to reduce the risks from pests.
 Other resources for fruit and nut producers are also listed.

 To ensure your property has the best protection against the introduction and spread of new pests, identify the strengths and weaknesses of your orchard’s biosecurity activities through some self-assessment questions.

 Once identified, a few simple, non-costly and practical procedures can be implemented to strengthen areas of greatest risk to your orchard.